JulienFdez00/tweet_gen/README.md

 ## Necessary Improvements

 Impersonation still isn't perfect, the model is very sensitive to the prompt so feel free to play around with it.

+## Notes

+I feel like giving permissive content sensitivity guidelines makes tweets in general less formulaic, even ones that aren't particularly vulgar or offensive.
+Obviously please refrain from posting insensitive or vulgar stuff online yadda yadda yadda.